-I don’t have all the answers, but one thing I’ve learnt is that we all have the same basic need to grow.
+I don’t have all the answers, but one thing I’ve learned is that we all have the same basic need to grow.
 Some of us prefer to stay in our comfort zone in order to get more certainty and stability.
-Others, me among them, prefer a little more discomfort and uncertainty at times to stimulate growth.
-And what is better than world travelling to break routines, shake identities, discover other ways of life, and experience new cultures.
+Others, myself included, prefer a little more discomfort and uncertainty at times to stimulate growth.
+And what is better than world-traveling to break routines, shake identities, discover other ways of life, and experience new cultures.

-My first planned stop is Nepal, doing the Annapurna & Everest Base Camp treks.
-I will spend around a month in Nepal, after which I will travel through North India and the Himalaya.
-Then Israel for family reunion and some beach time.
-No specific itinerary after that.
-The vague plan is Europe, then South and Central America, but will let the universe lead the way.
+My first planned stop is Nepal, doing the Annapurna and Everest Base Camp treks.
+I will spend around a month in Nepal, after which I will travel through North India and the Himalayas.
+Then Israel for a family reunion and some beach time.
+No specific itinerary after that; the vague plan is Europe, then South and Central America, but I’ll let the universe lead the way.

-A few days ago, sipping a drink from a coconut shell in Bangkok, dressed like a backpacker, life packed in two bags, it finally hit me all at once: total freedom, unlimited choices and life adventure.
+A few days ago, as I was sipping a drink from a coconut shell in Bangkok, dressed like a backpacker, life packed in two bags, it has finally hit me all at once: Total Freedom, unlimited choices, and life adventure.

 A short Video with photos from the last 5 years: